platformsh/platformsh-docs/docs/src/domains/quick-start.md

 Adding a custom domain means your existing automatically generated URLs stop working.

-Don't add a custom domain to your project until you're fully ready to change your DNS.
+Don't add a custom domain to your project until you're fully ready to change your DNS settings.
 Until that time, continue working with the Platform.sh generated URLs.

 {{< /note >}}